anseki/readline-sync/README.md

 exit = allCommand(command, arg1, arg2, ...);
 ```

-or an Object has the functions that is called like:
+or an Object has the functions that are called like:

 ```js
 exit = foundCommand(arg1, arg2, ...);